shawn11ZX/CodingPractices/README.md

 ### 6.7 Blue Eye
 - Although one did not know the total number of blue eyes, he do know the exact number besides himself.

+### 6.8 The egg drop problem
+- The second egg can also have multiple drops if starting from bottom.

 ## Tips

 ### Sequence